-This stock exchange began its operations in 1994 at the behest of the Indian government to bring a level of transparency to the country’s capital market.
-Set up by an assembly of leading financial institutions and at the recommendations formulated by Pherwani Committee, this stock exchange comprised of diverse shareholding assets from both global and domestic investors.
+NSE established in 1994, began its operations at the behest of the Indian government to bring transparency to the country’s capital market.
+Set up by an assembly of leading financial institutions and at the recommendations formulated by Pherwani Committee, this stock exchange comprised diverse shareholding assets from both global and domestic investors.

 It was also the first stock exchange in the country to introduce electronic trading facilities, thus facilitating the integration of investors throughout the country into a single base.

-As of 2018, NSE had a total market capitalisation exceeding the US $2.25 Trillion, putting it in 11th place in the list of the largest stock exchanges in the world.
+As of April 11, 2023, the total market capitalisation of NSE is approximately USD 3.26 trillion, putting it in 9th place on the list of the largest stock exchanges in the world.

-However, unlike the USA, where trading from corporate sector accounts for about 70% of the country’s GDP, this sector in India accounts for only 12-14% of its total GDP.
-Out of this entire corporate sector, around 7800 companies are listed with about 4000 among those trading at Indian stock exchanges.
-Thus, stock exchange trading accounts for a meagre 4% of the country’s total GDP.
+However, unlike the USA, where trading from the corporate sector accounts for about 70% of the country’s GDP, this sector in India accounts for only 12-14% of its total GDP.
+Out of this entire corporate sector, around 7800 companies are listed, with about 4000 among those trading at Indian stock exchanges.
+Thus, stock exchange trading accounts for a meagre of 4% of the country’s GDP.

-Trading through this stock exchange in India is carried out through an electronic limit order book where order matching takes place through a trading computer.
-This entire process does not have the interference of specialists or market makers and is driven entirely by orders; meaning that when investors place a market order, it is automatically matched with a limit order.
-Thus, in this market, sellers and buyers have the advantage of remaining anonymous.
+Trading through this stock exchange in India is carried out through an electronic limit order book, where order matching takes place through a trading computer.
+This entire process does not have the interference of specialists or market makers and is driven entirely by orders.

-NSE market trading on equities segment is carried on throughout the week, except on Saturdays, Sundays and other holidays declared by the stock exchange.
-The market timing is as follows –
+NSE market trading in the equities segment is carried on throughout the week, except on Saturdays, Sundays and other holidays declared by the stock exchange.
+The timing is as follows –

 National Stock Exchange’s flagship index is the Nifty50 which represents about 63% of the total quantum of market capitalisation listed under it.
 This index covers approximately 12 sectors of the economy under 50 variable stocks.